 About 90% of the world's earthquakes and about 80% of the world's largest earthquakes occur along the Ring of Fire.
 All but three of the world's 25 largest volcanic eruptions of the last 11,700 years occurred from volcanoes in the Ring of Fire.

-In Central America, the Cocos Plate is being subducted beneath the Caribbean Plate.
+In Central America, the Cocos Plate is being subducted beneath the Caribbean Plate, resulting in the Central America Volcanic Arc.
 A portion of the Pacific Plate and the small Juan de Fuca Plate are being subducted beneath the North American Plate.

 Andean Volcanic Belt